Tanyayaya/Project_tidy_data/Codebook.md

 features.txt: names for all the measurements.

 ## Variables
-train_data:includes the subjects,labels and measurements of training data test_data:includes the subjects,labels and measurements of test data data:includes both training data and test data data_good:includes the subjects,labels,averages and standard deviations for each measurements in test and training. data_tidy:includes the averages of each variable for each activity and each subject in test and training.
+train_data:includes the subjects,labels and measurements of training data. test_data:includes the subjects,labels and measurements of test data.
+data: includes both training data and test data. data_good:includes the subjects,labels,averages and standard deviations for each measurements in test and training. data_tidy:includes the averages of each variable for each activity and each subject in test and training.